-As an experienced and highly trained dentist, Dr. Lazer will ensure that your dental crown is both aesthetically pleasing and supports your long term dental health.
+As an experienced and highly trained dentist, Dr. Lazer will ensure that your dental crown is both aesthetically pleasing and supports your long-term dental health.
 He will make sure that it fits comfortably, feels like a real tooth, and lasts a long time.
+Dr. Lazer also offers additional restorative dental treatments at his Owings Mills dental office.

 About The Dental Crown Process